 Herbicides applied improperly can damage or kill trees.
 Many herbicides used to control broadleaf weeds in lawns contain ingredients that are essentially synthetic growth hormones, such as 2,4-D, triclopyr, picloram, and dicamba .
 These cause the weeds to grow abnormally and die.
 When trees are affected, strange growth distortions can occur, including curling, thickening, flattening of cylindrical structures.

-At right are pictures of Pinus edulis with swollen, defoliated shoots.
+At right is Pinus edulis with swollen, defoliated shoots.
 Also shown is a P. ponderosa seedling in which the bark at the bases of the needles grew abnormally due to herbicide exposure.

 Among such herbicides, picloram and dicamba are much more persistent in the soil and more readily taken up by tree roots.
 These herbicides tend to be used in utility rights-of-way and fencelines to control broadleaf plants including woody vegetation.
 They can severely injure or kill trees over time.